Oregano01/Fly-Trap/README.md

 # Main goals

 - Create few locations between which our character would be able to travel
-- Short storyand few quests introducing us to our world
+- Short story and few quests introducing us to our world
-- Items and equipment to wear and maybe change our stats (adding health or attack strenght)
+- Items and equipment to wear and maybe change our stats (adding health or attack strength
 - Make 2/3 different classes for our character
 - Working Main Menu
 - Enemies and fight in real time